warrenelder/battery-metrics/README.md

 $ dotnet run

 The web app can send emails, but the smpt server must be setup.
 I have utilised Gmail's SmtpClient to send emails.
-To setup go to the *HomeController* and edit the following code;
+To setup go to the *Email Component Class* and edit the following code;

 private static SmtpClient smtp = new SmtpClient
 {